How to leave Georgia (GA) residency?

 But moving isn’t just about finding a new place to live—you also need to make sure you officially sever your ties with Georgia so that you aren’t taxed as a resident anymore.
 This guide will walk you through the important steps you need to take to establish a new domicile, cut your connections to Georgia, and manage any Georgia-based income that could still be taxable.

-Whether you’re leaving for a new job, retirement, or just a change in lifestyle, following these steps will help you avoid extra taxes and make your move as smooth as possible.
+Whether you’re leaving for a new job, retirement, or just a change in lifestyle, following these steps can help you avoid extra taxes and make your move smoother.

 Step 1: Establish a new domicile